KSanthanesh/designer-silks/README.md

 ### Business Vision
 ### Purpose of Website

+## Skeleton
+There are approximately 34 products and 3 categories in the designer silks website.
 ## Scope
 ### Features
+- A page with an overview of all the products which can be sort by name, rating, price and category
+- A contact form where customers can ask questions.
+- Newsletter subscription for Further details.
+- Social Media page for New updates.
+- A Registration Page
+- Login Page
+- A page for when the customer forgot their password
+- Logout page for after using the website
+- viewing the order history page
+- viewing the wishlist page
+- A profile page to adjust the user's details.
+- An order sytem, to order the products
+- Secure Stripe Payment
+- Review the about the products.
+- Shipping estimation days and Return policy
+- privacy policy

 ### Future Features

 ## Structure
+The site will be structured as clear as possible, with a logic workflow and it should be easy to navigate the site on all screen sizes.
 ### Wireframes
 Balsamiq Wireframes used for this website.
 ### Database Schema
 ### Colours
 I have used warm light and dark colours to create pleasant experience for those people to viewing this website.
 Bootstrap colour also used for this website. colours used:
+ - Bootstrap bg and text colours used throughout the project.
+ - #000
+ - #fff
+ - #222
+ - rgb(235, 29, 63)
+ - #aab7c4
+ - rgb(24, 136, 241)
+ - #dc3545
+ - rgb(208, 225, 247)
+ - rgb(161, 204, 248)
+ - rgb(170, 183, 196)
+ - rgb(173, 227, 245)